-- A. In addition to any land use entitlement required by Riverside County Ordinance No. 348, the operator shall obtain a short term rental certificate pursuant to Sections 6 and 7 herein from the Riverside County Planning Department before renting or advertising for rent any short term rental. - B. A short term rental certificate shall be renewed on an annual basis based on the anniversary of the original certificate issuance in order to remain valid.
-The short term rental certificate shall expire automatically when the short term rental changes ownership. - C. No short term rental certificate is required if a Temporary Outdoor Event permit has been obtained, for the duration of the Temporary Outdoor Event permit only.
+- A. In addition to any land use entitlement required by Riverside County Ordinance No. 348, the operator shall obtain a short term rental certificate pursuant to Sections 6 and 7 herein from the Riverside County Planning Department before renting or advertising for rent any short term rental. - B. No short term rental certificate is required if a Temporary Outdoor Event permit has been obtained, for the duration of the Temporary Outdoor Event permit only.

 Section 7.
-APPLICATION FOR SHORT TERM RENTAL CERTIFICATE.
-The operator shall submit to the Planning Department a short term rental certificate application provided by the County along with the appropriate registration fee of \$250.
-This registration fee may be used to cover any County costs for administering or enforcing this ordinance, including the use of an outside management company retained for such purpose.
+SHORT TERM RENTAL CERTIFICATE REGISTRATION FEE AND APPLICATION.

+A. An operator shall submit to the Planning Department a short term rental certificate application provided by the County along with a first-time registration fee of \$250.
+The short term rental certificate shall be valid for one year from the date of issuance.